HaxballAI/pythongame/README.md

 GAME 5 has goalpost interactions, a centre line which does nothing, and better colisions (with pink being interactive but not moveable now) although I still don't think the collisions work exactly the same as in haxball.
 Someone who knows python well would be lovely for you to look at the game description and my code and try to improve

 STEFAN MADE GAME 5 24/07/2018 13:33

+GAME 5 line 285 - made it so that players will also bounce off each other.
+STEFAN 12/07/2018 14:47